playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 While there were ways around this, it was clear that class-based components needed an alternative...

-## Early alterantives to class-components
+## Early alternatives to class-components

 [In 2015, React 0.14 was released.](https://legacy.reactjs.org/blog/2015/10/07/react-v0.14.html#stateless-function-components) This release brought an alternative to class-based components: Function components.

-See, class components were described by the React team as "a render function with an added state container".
+See, class components were described by the React team as "a render function with an added state container."
 What if we just removed the state container but kept the render function?

 This meant that we could take this: